Chapter 2:

 Her style was raw, efficient, and fluid—no flashy moves, no wasted effort.
 Every strike delivered to a vital weak point.

-She weaved between startled pedestrians, vaulted over walls, and skidded around corners, nimble as a leopard.
+She weaved between startled pedestrians, vaulted over walls, and skidded around corners—nimble as a leopard.
+Still, the sound of footsteps behind her grew louder, closer.

-A finger snap hushed the silence.
+A finger snap hushed the noise.

 “Yes, sir.
 We got her.”